 'One of the hardest parts in all of this, aside from the physical trauma, has been losing my identity.
 Going from leading my country, aspiring to qualify for the Tokyo Olympics to just trying to get through a day.
 Head injuries are serious, debilitating and lonely.
 I hit my head one day and my whole life was pulled away from me'.

-She will be guest speaker at a large conference hosted by Hobbs Rehabilitation in November where leading academics and clinicians will explore and develop robust treatment pathways for better outcomes.
-Her testimony and experience will help to shape the current perspectives and future directions in the treatment of mild traumatic brain injury.
+She was guest speaker at a large conference hosted by Hobbs Rehabilitation where leading academics and clinicians explored and developed robust treatment pathways for better outcomes.
+Her testimony and experience helped to shape the current perspectives and future directions in the treatment of mild traumatic brain injury.

 'After my injury at 18 I believed my life was over.
 I'd never be independent, never fulfil my dreams and I'd be housebound for the rest of my life.
 In January I became paralysed from the neck down with conflicting diagnoses of a spinal stroke or idiopathic transverse myelitis.
 Unlike others that suffer these injuries i was an incomplete spinal cord injury which meant that there was light at the end of the tunnel that after a long road of rehab I would one day become independent again!